Supply Chain

 • macOS GUI .dmg payload validation and host smoke tests

-• Debian package payload validation and Linux host smoke tests for .deb artifacts on Ubuntu 24.04
+• Debian package payload validation and Linux smoke tests for .deb artifacts in the Wolfi builder

 • aggregate checksums